-ACQUIRE

 GCCS graduates learn that strong work ethic skills are essential for success.

-The GCCS PRIDE® program builds students of strong character who strengthen the community.

-- Persistence

-- Respectfulness

-- Initiative

-- Dependability

-- Efficiency

-Work Ethic Certificates are earned and recognized by area employers.

-- PRIDE® Skills - 98% attendance and models positive behavior - · Meet community service and graduation requirements

-GCCS graduates take ownership of their career path.

-- Self-aware

-- · Drug-free

-- · Take initiative

-- · Well-rounded

-- .
-21st Century Skills: Critical Thinkers, Creative, Communicators, Collaborators

-GCCS graduates maximize education to best prepare them for college and careers.

-Their education provides:

-- · Proficiency with skills unique to the academy and pathway of their choice - · Transferable skills applicable to all careers - Exposure to the use of technology as both a learning tool and a skill-set - .
-Effective communication training and the merits of personal responsibility - Preparation to perform well on metrics of measurement, i.e. ACT, SAT and WorkKeys assessments - · Instruction focused on attainment of strong literacy and numeracy skills - · College credits and/or certifications within the academy learning model
+ACQUIRE The GCCS PRIDE® program builds students of strong character who strengthen the community.
+Persistence Respectfulness Initiative Dependability Efficiency Work Ethic Certificates are earned and recognized by area employers.
+PRIDE® Skills 98% attendance and models positive behavior Meet community service and graduation requirements GCCS graduates take ownership of their career path.
+Self-aware · Drug-free Take initiative · Well-rounded 21st Century Skills: Critical Thinkers, Creative, Communicators, Collaborators GCCS graduates maximize education to best prepare them for college and careers.
+ACHIEVE Their education provides: Innovative academic pathways · Proficiency with skills unique to the academy and pathway of their choice Transferable skills applicable to all careers Exposure to the use of technology as both a learning tool and a skill-set Effective communication training and the merits of personal responsibility Preparation to perform well on metrics of measurement, i.e. ACT, SAT and WorkKeys assessments Instruction focused on attainment of strong literacy and numeracy skills · College credits and/or certifications within the academy learning model GCCS graduates apply work ethic skills and academic achievement to college and career exploration.
+ASPIRE Each will: Understand the applicability of today's classroom learning into tomorrow's workplace through: - Academy Fairs - Job Expos - Job Shadowing - Internships Capitalize on resources such as College & Career Centers and Academic Guidance · Connect with business mentors within areas of interest Present capstone project directly tied to business applications Focus on culturally-aware and globally-minded learning Develop a career pathway that aligns with interests Greater Clark County School

-ASPIRE

-GCCS graduates apply work ethic skills and academic achievement to college and career exploration.

-Each will:

-- Understand the applicability of today's classroom learning into tomorrow's workplace through: - Academy Fairs - Job Expos - Job Shadowing - Internships - Capitalize on resources such as College & Career Centers and Academic Guidance - Connect with business mentors within areas of interest - · Present capstone project directly tied to business applications - Focus on culturally-aware and globally-minded learning - · Develop a career pathway that aligns with interests